 |No frills budget||$598||$569||$885||$630|

-While international and domestic research provides a good benchmark, a benchmark is pretty generic, we think it is always useful to create a budget taking into account the life that you want to live in your retirement.
-You may want to go on a cruise every year or you may want to turn a hobby into a part-time gig to keep the income flowing or you may just want to leave the big city and put your feet up surrounded by nature.
+While international and domestic research provides a good benchmark, it's pretty generic; we think it is always useful to create a budget taking into account the life that you want to live in your retirement.
+You may want to go on a cruise every year, turn a hobby into a part-time gig to keep the income flowing, or leave the big city and put your feet up surrounded by nature.